 A delightful scenic loop.
-Begin your tour by exiting the Grand Codroy RV/tent Camping Park in Doyles and turning right onto route 406.
+Begin your tour by exiting the Grand Codroy RV/Tent Camping Park in Doyles and turning right onto route 406.
 Just minutes away you will enter the community of Upper Ferry; this community had its roots back before the 1st concrete bridge was constructed in 1926 across the Grand Codroy River.
 Before the bridge was constructed, people could only cross the river by ferry in summer, fall and spring or on the ice in the winter season.
 Ferries were situated along the river and Upper Ferry got its name from the ferry that was located the greatest distance up the river.
 Because of easy access to the water ways, ships and schooners were built in this area.
-As you drive down through Upper Ferry & enjoy the sceney, you will arrive at the The Wetland Interpretation Center.
-The Center provides information on the Grand Codroy Estuary, one of the largest and richest estuaries in Newfoundland & Labrador.
+If you need mechanical attention drop in to see Shawn & Sarah at Western Mechanical Services on Route 406 (just 1/2 km from our campground) or call 709-955-2640.
+As you drive down through Upper Ferry & enjoy the sceney, you will arrive at the The Wetland Center (the building may or may not be open).
+The Center is located on the Grand Codroy Estuary, one of the largest and richest estuaries in Newfoundland & Labrador.
 A greater variety of waterfowl species stop here rather than anywhere else in the province - upwards to 300 different species of birds have been seen & listed.
 The beach area is also home to the endangered species the Piping Plover.
-It is the only wetlands in the province to receive Ramsar designation as "A Wetlands of International Significance" and 2019 marks its 32nd Anniversary.
+It is the only wetlands in the province to receive Ramsar designation as "A Wetlands of International Significance" and 2023 marks its 36th Anniversary.
 The Wetlands walking trail offers you an opportunity to "Bird Watch".
 This area also gives you an opportunity to view many of our wild flowers.
-This Center has added new technology that included an E-Bird Tracker, the only one of its kind in NL!
-If while visiting you wish to use your own device (Wi-Fi) or one of two computers available, for a small donation, the employees there will be happy to provide you with the password!
-Continuing on 406 St. Ann's RC Church (check Mass schedule on page 5).
-Enjoy a visit to St. Ann's Museum/Church Artifacs in the Parish House, 759 Upper Ferry RD.
-10am to 3pm from Mon. - Friday.
-Stop to view & Remember those who served and paid the ultimate sacrifice at our Beautiful new War Memorial.
+To find a good list of the Wild Flowers found in the Codroy Valley refer to Ten Rare Codroy Valley Wild Flowers by Henry Mann on the Grand Codroy RV/tent Camping Park's website www.grandcodroy.com Continuing on 406 St. Ann's RC Church (check Mass schedule on page 5).
+The doors on St. Anns Church are always open to welcome vou to just visit or for Spiritual meditation.
 Belanger High School & Public Library where internet access is available.
-Valley Service Station & Joe's Cafe (check out their meal menu -Thursday's at noon, enjoy their Jiggs Dinner, a traditional NL meal!) is located across from the school; Gas & Diesel fuel available - don't forget to get yourselves a soft serve ice cream!
-After crossing the long bridge turning right you find yourself in the community of O'Regans - Before the settlement of O'Regans was so called the place was known as Backlands.
+After crossing the long bridge turning right you find yourself in the community of O'Regans -Before the settlement of O'Regans was so called the place was known as Backlands.
 When the Newfoundland Nomenclature Committee was formed in 1904 the name was changed to O'Regans to commemorate the memory of a beloved priest, Rev. Dr. Charles O'Regan, a Roman Catholic priest who died in the line of duty.
 He was shipwrecked while visiting his parishioners at Rose Blanche October 1901.
 Fr.
 O'Regan was only 29 years old.
 He was returning to his headquarters in Codroy Valley.
 He had been six years in this Mission.
+In the

-In the 1900's Sandy Ryan and his wife opened the first "tourist operation" in O'Regans (fishing and hunting camps).
+1900's Sandy Ryan and his wife opened the first "tourist operation" in O'Regans (fishing and hunting camps).
 These camps are still in operation today.
 The Codroy Valley area now has many Outfitting Camps in operation that cater to Big Game Hunters that come here from different parts of Canada & the US.
-You will find a beautiful new Hair Salon near the end of O'Regans Rd called Hair It Is, owned by Wendy, ph for app 709-341-7068.
+You will find a beautiful Hair Salon near the end of O'Regans Rd called Hair It Is, owned by Wendy, ph for app 709-341-7068.
 If you are looking for the local swimming hole - there is a lovely place in O'Regans known as Ryan's Brook... although you have to walk up the brook a little ways to the falls... it's well worth it!